 the inability to adapt to change or elicit trust.”

 Social and Emotional Leadership is when one recognizes, supports, and builds on the assets, cultural capital, and experiences of others.
 This is done to ensure the intersectionality, talents, and gifts of all people reap the full benefits of each other in an organization.
-Equity has to be at the core of this work to establish conducive and inclusive work environments that are safe and secure for all employees.
+Social Emotional Intelligence, Collective Wellness, and Equity have to be at the core of this work to establish conducive and inclusive work environments that are safe and secure for all employees.
 It is a skill that can be developed through practice.
-Through practice, your brain adapts to making these behaviors automatic replacing the less helpful behaviors.
+Being proactive and preventative is a choice many organizations are making.
+Through application, your brain adapts to making these behaviors automatic replacing the less helpful behaviors.

 What is the role of Social and Emotional Leadership in the workplace?